qudoki/notetaker/README.md

 # Note Taker

 ### Description:
-A Node.js/Express server application that allows users to take notes, and serves the files on Heroku.
+A Node.js/Express server application that allows users to take notes and keep track of important information.
+This application uses an express backend to get, post, and delete data from a local JSON file.
+This is also served on Heroku.

 # Table of Contents
 - [Installation](https://github.com/qudoki/notetaker/blob/master/README.md#installation)